Sirsi, Karnataka: By road

-By Train
+By train

-The nearest railhead is at Talguppa and Kumta.
-Talguppa is 54 km from Sirsi.
+The nearest railhead is at Talaguppa and Kumta.
+Talaguppa is 54 km from Sirsi.
 Kumta is 62 km from Sirsi.
 Haveri Railway Station is about 76 km from Sirsi and it has rail network to some major cities like Hubli, Davangere, Bangalore, Mumbai, Pune, Salem, Madurai, Tirunelveli.
 Talguppa railway connects Bengaluru city via Sagar, Karnataka.
 Kumta railway connects Kochi and Mumbai via Mangaluru and Karwar, respectively.
 The major railhead is Hubli, which is the Zonal Headquarters of South Western Railway zone.

-By Air
+By air

 The nearest airport is in Hubli, and the other is Belagavi, which are about 2.5 hrs and 5 hours drive from Sirsi respectively.
 Belagavi is connected to Bangalore, while Hubli is connected to Bangalore (direct – four flights daily), Mangalore (1 stop same equipment), Chennai (Direct), Jabalpur (1 stop same equipment) and Mumbai (direct – twice daily) by air.
 The nearest International Airport is Dabolim Airport, Goa.